AdaCore/gnatstudio/docs/users_guide/extending.rst

 .. index:: remote

 A remote connection tool is responsible for making a connection to a remote machine.
-GPS already defines several remote access tools: :program:`ssh`, :program:`rsh`, :program:`telnet`, and :program:`plink`.
+GNAT Studio already defines several remote access tools: :program:`ssh`, :program:`rsh`, :program:`telnet`, and :program:`plink`.
 You can add support other tools using the tag :file:`<remote_connection_config>`, which requires a :file:`name` attribute giving the name of the tool.
 This name